AhmedBegggaUA/TAB2026/_sources/practice_1_2.md

 2. Implement the `knn_graph` function to construct k-NN graphs with varying k values (e.g., k=3, k=5, k=7).

 3. Visualize the images with the k-NN graphs overlayed, in a 2x4 grid for each k value.

-### Summary

-In this session, you learned about graph construction methods for matching keypoints in images.
-You implemented Delaunay triangulation and k-NN graph construction algorithms and visualized the graphs overlayed on images from the Willow-Object-Class Dataset.
-These graph representations will be used in the next session to perform graph matching and alignment tasks.